 What is the urea breath test?

-The urea breath test (UBT) is a test for diagnosing the presence of a bacterium, Helicobacter pylori (H. pylori) in the stomach.
+The urea breath test (UBT) is a test for diagnosing the presence of a bacterium, Helicobacter pylori (H. pylori) infection in the stomach.
 H. pylori causes inflammation, ulcers, and atrophy of the stomach.
 The test also may be used to demonstrate that H. pylori has been eliminated by treatment with antibiotics.

-The urea breath test is based on the ability of H. pylori to break down urea, a chemical made up of nitrogen and carbon, into carbon dioxide which then is absorbed from the stomach and eliminated in the breath.
+The urea breath test is based on the ability of H. pylori to break down urea, a chemical made up of nitrogen and carbon into carbon dioxide. which then is absorbed from the stomach and eliminated in the breath.
 (Urea normally is produced by the body from excess or "waste" nitrogen-containing chemicals and then eliminated in the urine.)

 How are the results of the urea breath test interpreted?

 When the H. pylori is effectively treated (eradicated) by antibiotics, the test changes from positive (isotope present) to negative (isotope absent).